How to Investigate Animal Cruelty in NY State – A Manual of Procedures

 • Does the dog have a license and a rabies tag?
 Dogs in NYS must be licensed at 6 months and have current rabies shots.

-For additional, more specific information related to animal care, see the Chapter 6 “Animal Care Standards For Some Common Animals” section.
+For additional, more specific information related to animal care, see Chapter 6: “Animal Care Standards for Some Common Animals.”

 Note: Be aware that when you are confronting people with the condition of their pet(s), they will tend to mislead you with regard to the care the pet has received.
 They will deny that they have neglected the animal and create excuses for its condition.
-See “Common Excuses You Will Hear” at the end of the “Investigating an Animal Cruelty Complaint” section.
+See “Common Excuses You Will Hear” at the end of Chapter 3, “Investigating an Animal Cruelty Complaint.”

 The way you handle the situation depends on the circumstances of the animal and how the owner responds to your intervention.